Jonathan India Player Props: Reds vs. Red Sox

 Jonathan India At The Plate

-- In 34 of 53 games this year, he has scored, and eight of those games included multiple runs.
+- In 64.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (14.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.